michaellee/old-michaelsoolee.com/_posts/2014-08-20-jekyll-layout-build-warnings.md

 category: programming
 ---

-Today I installed Jekyll 2.3.0 on my machine.
+Today I installed <a href="http://jekyllrb.com/" target="_blank">Jekyll</a> 2.3.0 on my machine.
 When I ran `jekyll serve --watch` in my terminal to serve my site locally, I kept seeing the warning &mdash; _Build Warning: Layout 'none' requested in feed.xml does not exist._ &mdash; for my feed.

 Turns out `layout: none` isn't a valid YAML declaration to designate that the file should render without any particular layout.